Long before the discovery of sugar, Acacia honey has already been the sweetener of choice.

 Acacia honey’s healing abilities are attributed to its antibacterial activity.

 It possesses components needed to produce and slowly release small amounts of hydrogen peroxide.
 This acid breaks down the bacteria’s cell walls to kill them.
-One study discovered that acacia honey has antibacterial efficacy to combat bacteria like S. aureus and P. aeruginosa.
+One study discovered that acacia honey has antibacterial efficacy in combating bacteria like S. aureus and P. aeruginosa.

 As an antiseptic, it is useful for the treatment of body sores, diseases of the oral cavity, and skin problems.
 It can help reduce the appearance of wrinkles and soothe inflammation.
 Some people use this honey as a topical solution for burns and to decrease the appearance of scars and blemishes.